OpenComputingLab/educational-jupyter-notebook-qa-automation/src/gh-actions.md

 The following action provides an example of how to generate a release, triggered by a push tagged with a `release-` prefixed tag.
 The `tm351zip` command (from the [`innovationOUtside/nb_workflow_tools`](https://github.com/innovationOUtside/nb_workflow_tools) Python package) is used to create the downloadable zip file containing a set of specified notebooks with their output cells cleared. *We could alternatively create a downloadable bundle where the notebook cells are all freshly run using the `-r runWithErrors` switch.*

-Having created the zi pfile, save a listing of the zip file contents as a file that we can then use as the body of the release post announcement.
+Having created the zip file, save a listing of the zip file contents as a file that we can then use as the body of the release post announcement.

 The release itself is published using the third-party [`softprops/action-gh-release`](https://github.com/softprops/action-gh-release) GitHub Action.